Skip to main content

 Australia Assists

-Australia Assists is an Australian Government funded program, implemented by RedR Australia that deploys technical specialists to work with governments, multilateral agencies and communities to prepare for, respond to, and recover from disasters and conflict.
+Australia Assists is an Australian Government funded program that deploys skilled humanitarian specialists to work with governments, multilateral agencies, and communities to prepare for, respond to, and recover from disasters and the effects of conflict.

 Deployments

-The program deploys specialists into national government agencies, UN agencies, Non-Government Organisations, and the private and academic sectors.
-The program prioritises deployment requests based on humanitarian need and Australia's priorities.
+Specialists are deployed to national government agencies, UN agencies, non-government organisations, and private and academic sectors based on humanitarian needs and alignment with Australia's strategic priorities.

 Related documents